openedx/xblock-lti-consumer/docs/decisions/0004-lti-advantage-nrps.rst

 ============

 * Small courses will be able to use LTI NRPS endpoints on their tools, up to a limited amount of users.
-* Big MOOCs (with millions of users) won't be able to scrape enrollment data on edX and potentially cause stability issues.
+* Big MOOCs (with millions of users) won't allow scraping of enrollment data on edX and potentially cause stability issues.

 Discarded solutions